Each fellow will partner with a community-based organization on a project tackling pressing health equity challenges

 “We are committed to listening to and amplifying the voices of those most directly affected by health inequities through this fellowship,” said Camila Pazos Fajardo, director of the program.
 “I am looking forward to a space where fellows can learn and partner with each other and the communities they serve to reimagine a health care delivery system that’s more just and equitable.”

-The Health Equity Fellowship is funded by United Hospital Fund with support from The JPB Foundation and the Commonwealth Fund.
+The Health Equity Fellowship is funded by United Hospital Fund with support from the Freedom Together Foundation and the Commonwealth Fund.

 The program builds on United Hospital Fund’s extensive experience developing fellowship programs.
 For 15 years, UHF and the Greater New York Hospital Association have run the Clinical Quality Fellowship Program, which has trained more than 300 mid-career physicians, nurses, and physician assistants from over 50 health care facilities in the New York metropolitan area to become quality improvement and patient safety leaders in their organizations.
 In addition, UHF’s Pediatrics for an Equitable Developmental Start (PEDS) Learning Network Fellowship Program worked with pediatricians to transform pediatric primary care in ways that will improve early childhood development and reduce health disparities.